en4rab/SPITkey/README.md

 For the TPM SPI extension select edit and change "operation selector" to both so when you export the data it will have both read and write data.

-Now capture the spi data, if it was in PIN only the "Bitlocker Key Extractor" should have logged the key to the terminal.
+Now capture the spi data.
+The "Bitlocker Key Extractor" decoder should have logged the key or the blob to the terminal to let you know you were successful.

+To extract the key/blob or to export the data to a pcap the "TPI SPM" decoders output first needs to be exported a csv file.
-If not or you want to export the data to a pcap on the data table select export table and save the data as a CSV which you can convert to a pcap or extract the keys from using logic2pcap
+On the Analyzers tab with the data table selected click on the three dots to the right of the search box.
+Click on export table and select all columns, all data, CSV format and then save the data as a CSV.
+This can then be converted to a pcap or the key/blob extracted using logic2pcap.

 # Extracting the key from a trace
 With the trace exported to a csv from logic2 or sigrock run the appropriate